Perdue lags Kemp in fundraising in Georgia governor's race

 Former Alpharetta mayor and Republican David Belle Isle raised $212,000 and had $112,000 on hand.

 Among Democrats, state Rep. Bee Nguyen of Atlanta raised $691,000 and ended the period with $944,000 in the bank.
-Former Milledgeville Mayor Floyd Griffin raised almost $67,000 and had $21,000 in cash.
-Democrats Manswell Peterson and Michael Owens hadn’t filed as of Monday night.
+Former Milledgeville Mayor Floyd Griffin raised almost $67,000 and had $21,000 in cash, while former Cobb County Democratic Party chair Michael Owens raised $59,000 and had $24,000 on hand.
+Manswell Peterson hadn’t filed as of Tuesday morning.

 LABOR COMMISSIONER

-Republican State Sen. Bruce Thompson of White raised $71,000 for his primary challenge against incumbent Republican Labor Commissioner Mark Butler, boosting his cash pile to $197,000, while Butler raised $14,000, ending with nearly $106,000 in cash.
+Republican State Sen. Bruce Thompson of White raised $71,000 for his primary challenge against Republican Labor Commissioner Mark Butler, boosting his cash pile to $197,000, while Butler raised $14,000 and ended with nearly $106,000 in cash.

 Democrat Nicole Horn of Atlanta raised $122,000 and ended with $79,000 in cash.
-Democratic state Sen. Lester Jackson of Savannah and state Rep William Boddie of East Point hadn’t filed as of Thursday evening.
+Democratic state Sen. Lester Jackson of Savannah and state Rep William Boddie of East Point hadn’t filed as of Tuesday morning.

 AGRICULTURE COMMISSIONER